Elearnmarkets - Financial Market Learning

 1. Overbought and Oversold zones

 Similarly, a stock is considered oversold if the MFI indicates a rapid decline in the price to a considerably low level.
-The oversold zone is a region when prices have fallen a lot and now it is tired of falling more so the prices may reverse soon to the uptrend.
+The oversold zone is a region where prices have fallen a lot and now it is tired of falling more so the prices may reverse soon to the uptrend.

 The oversold and overbought levels are helpful for identifying price extremes.
 Generally, the overbought condition for MFI is above 80, and below 20 MFI indicates an oversold condition.
 The prices may also continue to rise while the upward trend is strong, and the MFI can increase beyond 80.